OWASP/www-event-2023-Global-AppSec-DC/pages/exhibitor-details.md

 ### Preparing You and Your Team

 + REGISTER: It is critical that both your expo pass holders and full conference pass holders register.
 Discount codes have been distributed to all paid exhibitors and sponsors.
+Please make sure all registrations have been processed NO later than October 10.
 + BOOK HOTEL: OWASP has a room block for Global AppSec DC 2023.
 To book a room at the conference hotel, please use [this link](https://book.passkey.com/event/50528867/owner/10764415/home) to receive the discounted group rate available only until October 1.
 + Full Conference Pass holders will have access to: breakfast, coffee breaks, lunch, Networking Reception, and social events, as well as access to the Keynote sessions, all conference tracks, and the expo hall.
-+ Expo Only Pass holders will have access to: breakfast, coffee breaks, lunch, and Networking Reception.
++ Expo Only Pass holders will have access to: breakfast, coffee breaks, lunch, Networking Reception, and social events.
 Expo pass holders will NOT have access to the Keynote sessions or conference tracks.

 ### Event Exhibitors